MaterializeInc/materialize/doc/developer/design/README.md

   along with any required context.
 - Document evidence of the problem via customer interviews, metrics, or any other means.
-- Crisply articulate the author’s preferred solution to the problem, and why.
+- Crisply articulate the author's preferred solution to the problem, and why.
-- Document all alternative solutions that were considered, and why they weren’t chosen.
+- Document all alternative solutions that were considered, and why they weren't chosen.
 - Document any dependencies that may need to break or change as a result of this work.
 - Record any decisions that resulted from the document.